 Commitment issues arise because at some point, spouses/partners stopped working on their connection.
 Just as Rome wasn’t built in a day, commitment requires constant work.
 Every little conversation counts, every little habit matters.
 All these little things accumulate over the years, serving as the foundation of unwavering commitment between partners.
 So, here are some ways to make your partner feel special:

 1. Effort in a relationship means showing affection

 Pooja points out, “You need to realize how important this relationship is to you.
 Maybe start with small romantic gestures.
-Apologize for the little things to establish honesty and accountability in relationships.
+You have to apologize for the little things to establish honesty and accountability in relationships of all kinds, especially the romantic one.
 Remind yourself that your partner is important to you and so are their feelings.
 Be honest about your mistakes.
 If you can’t speak directly, write them down and share them with your partner.”